-16 1.
-Introduction.
-The opening lines of Gunter Stein's classic paper Respect the 17 Unstable [24], published 13 years after his inaugural Bode Lecture of the same name, 18 read:
+1. Introduction.
+The opening lines of Gunter Stein's classic paper "Respect the Unstable" [23], published 13 years after his inaugural Bode Lecture of the same name, read as follows:

-19 "The practical, physical (and sometimes dangerous) consequences of 20 control must be respected, and the underlying principles must be 21 clearly and well taught."
+The practical, physical (and sometimes dangerous) consequences of control must be respected, and the underlying principles must be clearly and well taught.

 The message to the control engineer and researcher is clear.
-Not only must the many benefits of feedback be understood (pedagogically, mathematically, and in practice), but also its limitations.
+Not only must the many benefits of feedback be understood (pedagogically, mathematically, and practically), but also its limitations.
 The principle of feedback is after all inherently about tradeoffs, constrained by conservation laws just as fundamental as any law of physics.
-Whilst these 'laws of feedback' apply to the control of all systems, Gunter Stein gave special attention to unstable systems for three main reasons: 1.
-Unstable systems are fundamentally, and quantifiably, more difficult to con-
+While these "laws of feedback" apply to the control of all systems, Gunter Stein gave special attention to unstable systems for three main reasons:

-- Unstable systems are fundamentally, and quantifiably, more difficult to con trol than stable ones. - 2.
-Controllers for unstable systems are operationally critical.
+- 1. Unstable systems are fundamentally, and quantifiably, more difficult to control than stable ones. - 2.
+Controllers for unstable systems are operationally critical. - 3.

-31 3.
 Closed-loop systems with unstable components are only locally stable.